SandhyaKochappu/CRM-Sales-Dashboard_GoogleSheets/README.md

 # CRM-Sales-Dashboard_GoogleSheets

-An interactive dashboard for Sales Managers to track their team's quarterly performance in Google Sheets<br/> Situation
+An interactive dashboard for Sales Managers to track their team's quarterly performance in Google Sheets<br/> Situation<br/>
 Performing quarterly sales analysis for a company specializing in selling computer hardware to large businesses.
-The company has just implemented a new CRM system to track sales opportunities, but has no visibility of the data outside of the platform.
+The company has just implemented a new CRM system to track sales opportunities, but has no visibility of the data outside of the platform.<br/>
-Task
+Task<br/>
-Built an interactive dashboard that enables sales managers to track their team’s quarterly performance.
+Built an interactive dashboard that enables sales managers to track their team’s quarterly performance.<br/> Objectives<br/>
-Objectives
 1. Data preparation
 2. Data exploration with pivot tables
 •	Insert a pivot table on a new table on a new tab to show opportunities won by quarter.